Climbing the world's most dangerous routes

 Paul Pritchard is an award-winning author and one of the UK’s most visionary and accomplished climbers.
 Originally from Lancashire, he began climbing in his teens and went on to repeat some of the most difficult routes in the country, before moving to North Wales where he played a pivotal role in the development of the Dinorwig slate quarries and the imposing Gogarth cliffs on Anglesey.
 A move into mountaineering followed, with significant ascents around the world, including the East Face of the Central Tower of Paine in Patagonia, and the first ascent of the West Face of Mount Asgard on Baffin Island.

-He is the author of three books – Deep Play, Totem Pole, and The Longest Climb – and has won the prestigious Boardman Tasker Prize on two occasions (Deep Play, 1997; Totem Pole, 1999).
-Totem Pole was also awarded the Grand Prize at the 1999 Banff Mountain Book Festival.
+He is the author of three books – Deep Play, The Totem Pole, and The Longest Climb – and has won the prestigious Boardman Tasker Prize on two occasions (Deep Play, 1997; The Totem Pole, 1999).
+The Totem Pole was also awarded the Grand Prize at the 1999 Banff Mountain Book Festival.
 Paul lives in Hobart, Tasmania.

 - Title: Deep Play

 - Subtitle: Climbing the world's most dangerous routes